rishabhthareja/GestureControlledCounter/README.md

 1. When all the firngers are curled in and thumb is up.

 Down count
-1. ALl fingers are curled in and thumb is pointing down.
+1. All fingers are curled in and thumb is pointing down.

 Neither up or down count.
 1. When fingers are not curled in palm.